NESCLiC/openrefine-socialsci-update/_episodes/01-introduction.md

 teaching: 10
 exercises: 0
 questions:
-- "What is "messy data"?"
+- "What is messy data?"
 - "What is OpenRefine?"
 - "Why use OpenRefine as part of your workflow?"
 objectives: